0x00Vector/Another-PNPT-study-guide/README.md

   <img src="https://certifications.tcm-sec.com/wp-content/uploads/2021/09/pnpt-new.png" />
 </p>

-Notes from all the TCM Courses I took in preparation for the PNPT
+Notes from all the TCM Courses I took in preparation for the PNPT.
+It contains everything you will need to pass the exam.
+Read the exam tips section!

 ## About the PNPT: